Dow profit falls 39% on lower prices, volumes

-(Reuters) - U.S. chemical company Dow Inc (DOW.N) on Thursday posted a 39% fall in adjusted quarterly profit, driven by price declines for some of its products and lower volumes.
+July 25 (Reuters) - U.S. chemical company Dow Inc on Thursday posted a 39% fall in adjusted quarterly profit, driven by price declines for some of its products and lower volumes.

 Net operating profit, which excludes certain items, fell to $649 million, or 86 cents per share, in the second quarter ended June 30, from $1.06 billion, or $1.41 per share, a year earlier.